han0110/ere/README.md

 - **Unified Rust API** for compiling, executing, proving, and verifying zkVM programs
 - **Pluggable backends**: swap between zkVMs with minimal code changes
-- **Tests**: each backend has dedicated guest programs and integration tests
 - **SDK installer scripts** for all supported zkVMs

 ## Directory Structure